jspinak/brobot/docs/docs/01-getting-started/transitions.md

 //   Login → Dashboard → TargetState
 //   Login → Sidebar → TargetState
 //   Login → Menu → TargetState
-// Whichever path exists and is shortest will be used
+// Whichever path exists, has not failed, and has the lowest cost will be used
 ```

 ### Important Behavior: IncomingTransitions for All Activated States